clearlinux/clear-linux-documentation/source/gs-clear-containers-getting-started.rst

 Introduction
 ============

-Intel® Clear Containers v2.0 beta release is now available for evaluation.
+The Intel® Clear Containers v2.1.5 release is now available.
-This enables executing existing Docker applications in the secure and fast Intel Clear Containers environment under Docker* 1.12 and beyond via an :abbr:`Open Container Initiative (OCI)` compatible `runtime`.
+This release enables executing existing Docker applications in the secure and fast Intel Clear Containers environment under Docker\* 1.12 and beyond via an :abbr:`Open Container Initiative (OCI)` compatible `runtime`.

 Installation instructions
 =========================

 The primary host platform is Clear Linux* Project for Intel® Architecture.
 For instructions on installing Docker and Clear Containers under Clear Linux, please refer to instructions from the runtime source tree: